Renderthegreat/zsharp-docs/docs/getting_started/hello_world.md

 You should see:
 `Hello, World!`

-🎉 That's it -- you've just written your first Z# program!
+🎉 That's it — you’ve just written your first Z# program!

 ---